- adamant (adj.)

 - adamant (n.)

-Applied in antiquity to a metal resembling gold (Plato), white sapphire, magnet (by Ovid, perhaps via confusion with Latin adamare "to love passionately"), steel, emery stone, and especially diamond (see diamond).
+Applied in antiquity to a metal resembling gold (Plato), white sapphire (Pliny), magnet (Ovid, perhaps through confusion with Latin adamare "to love passionately"), steel, emery stone, and especially diamond, which is a variant of this word.
 "The name has thus always been of indefinite and fluctuating sense" [Century Dictionary].
-The word was in Old English as aðamans "a very hard stone."